phkiener/DynDNS-Bridge/README.md

 That's it!
 If done correctly, it should all just work right away.
 You can press the "upload" icon next to the "delete" icon to force-refresh the binding on your provider or wait until the DynDNS module of your router kicks in and triggers the update.

+### Automatic schedule

+You can also set an automatic schedule if your router does not have a DynDNS module.
+Or.. if you just prefer doing it this way.

+To enable the schedule, start the webhost with the environment variable `DYNDNS_SCHEDULE` set to the number of minutes between the scheduled updates.
+We recommend 15 minutes, but you might want to adjust this based on the TTL for the DNS records on your provider.

+That's it, basically.
+You can skip setting up your router if you enable the automatic schedule.

 ## Notes